so-dang-cool/crozbi/README.md

 czbi is a script for installing Zig-built executables.
 To customize it, edit the script or fork the repository for yourself.

+See https://github.com/booniepepper/czbi for discussion, wiki, issues, or to fork the project for your own needs.

 czbi REPO
     Clone, zig build, and install whatever is produced by REPO.
 The clone and zig build happens in a directory prefixed by $XDG_DATA_HOME/czbi/$REPO